fussgaenger/Portland_Digital_Twin/README.md

 All Digital_Twin_* applications can be left at any point in time by hitting the ESC key.
 This might be especially helpful when running the full screen applications.

 <br />

+__Developer Key Alert!__

+Please note that a developer key issued by ESRI is needed to access various assets like basemaps from the ESRI universe.
+You can easily apply for an ESRI developer key by hitting https://developers.arcgis.com/.
+Please make sure that your gathered key is embedded in the following source code files:

+List tbd

 __The fine print on versions...__